 The composer, Anthony Milner was the first course director.
 He was succeeded in 1971 by another composer, Robert Sherlaw-Johnson (who had first attended in 1956).
 Robert held the post until his retirement in 1993 and remained an active part of the course organisation until his untimely death in 2000.
 Since 1996, the opera singer, Jeremy White has chaired the committee.

 The first week had been a largely academic event consisting solely of lectures, when the only music to be heard was played informally by course participants.
 However, by the second year, making and performing music had become an integral part of the week and within a few years had become the dominant activity on the week.
 Nowadays, each year’s timetable features two choral pieces rehearsed daily (one of which is always a setting of the mass performed liturgically at the end of the week), an orchestra, string orchestra, junior choir, and junior orchestra.

 The Founding Patrons of Spode Music Week were Fr.
 Conrad Pepler OP, George Malcolm CBE and Robert Sherlaw Johnson DMus and former patrons include Dr. Mary Berry CBE, Fr.
 Austin Milner OP, Dr. Mary Remnant, and Fr.
 Michael Durand.
 Current Patrons of Music Week are Mgr.
-Philip Whitmore, Professor John Sloboda FBA, Sir Nicholas Kenyon CBE, and Philip Duffy KSG.
+Philip Whitmore, Professor John Sloboda FBA, Sir Nicholas Kenyon CBE, Philip Duffy KSG, and Rachael Sherlaw-Johson.